rveen/gserver/README.md

 	/*filepath

 The first one goes to a static file handler that translates that path to /_user/file/:user/*filepath.
-This handler doesn't create or need a session.
+This handler doesn't create or need sessions.

 The second goes to a handler that uses the parameter substitution mechanism explained above, creates sessions, processes file uploads and templates.